OleksiiKova/javascript-quiz/README.md

 The website is designed to be clear and simple.
 To create a wireframe I used Balsamiq software.
 PDF file with my wireframe you cand find [here](/readme_images/wireframe_js_quiz.pdf).

+### Surface

+To prevent the site from being too cluttered, I used a palette of only three colours.

 <!-- JavaScript quiz consists of only one main page, but thanks to JS it allows you to replace content when it is needed and how many times it is needed. -->